-Angie has been deeply involved in some of the firm’s most successful initiatives during her time as co-coordinator of pro bono efforts for the Charlotte office.
+Angie has been deeply involved in some of the firm’s most successful initiatives during her time as pro bono director.
 The firm has earned numerous pro bono service honors for projects Angie led that benefited child advocacy, domestic violence prevention, consumer matters, veterans’ affairs, tax relief and estate planning.
 Angie received the 2018 Distinguished Pro Bono Service Award, a lifetime achievement honor presented by the Charlotte Center for Legal Advocacy, the Council for Children’s Rights and Legal Aid of North Carolina.
-In 2017, she was named to the Charlotte Business Journal’s 40 Under 40 list.

 In addition to her leadership roles with the firm, Angie practiced law in the area of business and securities litigation.
 She had a broad litigation practice, with particular emphasis on financial services and class action litigation, and she advised clients on matters involving business and consumer credit disputes.
 She formerly was in charge of the firm’s legal project management (LPM) program ClientSync and its Compass budget tracking tool.
 In that role, she trained and assisted attorneys on the use of LPM concepts and the supporting tools developed by McGuireWoods to efficiently and predictably manage matters.

 Angie started her legal career practicing securities and business litigation for four years at a large global firm in New York.
 While earning her law degree from the University of North Carolina School of Law, she was an extern to Judge W. Earl Britt of the U.S. District Court for the Eastern District of North Carolina.

 Defended a national banking client against multiple related class action lawsuits arising out of a mortgage product.

 Advised a national banking client on consumer credit disputes.